Dawson-Robotics/Website-3.0/_i18n/en/pages/robot.md

 # Robot
 Hello.

-I am Oracle.
+I am Rangu.

 My team is… busy with other things, so I will be introducing you to everything instead.

 ![Monkey Moments](..\assets\images\weSpinAroundAndAroundAndAround.gif "We love monkeys")

-I am the robot that the Dawson team is building for this year’s Avia competition.
-Nobody could tell you more about me in every facet other than, well, me.
-I was optimized to complete the various tasks that will appear during the Avia competition, namely: flipping blue and yellow hexagons that my teammates call “Game Pieces,” (GPs) onto the floor, showing the side that corresponds to my team’s color, placing these GPs into the multiple levels of the towers, and stacking them onto the “multiplier” triangle to get a 1.5x boost to my team’s “points”.
-I don't know what the purpose of the points are, but it is my only goal to get as many points as possible.
+I am the robot that the Dawson Robotics Team is building for this year’s Avia competition.
+Nobody can tell you more about myself in every facet other than, well… me.
+I am optimized to complete the various tasks that will appear during the Avia competition.
+Specifically, my role is to flip blue and yellow hexagons that my teammates call “Game Pieces” (GPs) to show the side that corresponds to my team’s color, placing these GPs into the multiple levels of the towers, and stacking them onto the “multiplier” triangle to get a 1.5x boost to my team’s “points”.
+I don't know what the purpose of the points are, but my only goal is to get as many of them as possible.
 My team seems to share this goal, so it must be something good.

 ![Base Plans](..\assets\images\base_plans.jpg "Robot base")